What is a dahabiya?

 Esna → Aswan

-Meroe Dahabiya is a five-star dahabiya style Nile cruise vessel offering full board accommodation and a paced shore-excursion programme.
+Meroe Dahabiya is a five-star dahabiya style Nile cruise vessel offering full board accommodation and a paced shore-excursion program.
 The vessel sails weekly in both directions between Luxor and Aswan, with embarkation and disembarkation at Luxor and Aswan.
 Cabins are arranged in Standard, Deluxe and Suite classes, many with Nile views or private balconies.
 Shore excursions visit Karnak, Luxor Temple, Edfu (Temple of Horus), Kom Ombo, Philae and the Valley of the Kings, accompanied by Egyptologist-guided land visits.
 Drinks beyond water with meals, premium tombs and personal gratuities are typically extra.

 Minya Dahabiya